GoogleCloudPlatform/software-delivery-workshop/labs/cloud-deploy/README.md

 ## Release Phase

 At the end of your CICD process, typically when the code is Tagged for production, you will initiate the release process by calling the `cloud deploy release` command.
-Later once the deployment has been validated and approved you'll  move the release through the various target environments by promoting and approving the action through automated processes or manual approvals.
+Later, once the deployment has been validated and approved you'll  move the release through the various target environments by promoting and approving the action through automated processes or manual approvals.